Position

 - Compact habit makes harvesting easy

-Blackcurrant Ben Sarek: A Gardener’s Guide
+Blackcurrant Ben Sarek: A Complete Growing Guide for UK Gardeners

 Planning Your Blackcurrant Ben Sarek Garden

-Choosing the Right Location
+Choosing the Right Location for Ben Sarek Blackcurrants

 How to Plant Blackcurrant Ben Sarek

-- Dig a hole twice as wide as the root ball.
+- Dig a hole twice as wide and deep as the root ball.

 Caring for Ben Sarek Blackcurrant Bushes

-Pruning and Maintenance
+Pruning and Ongoing Maintenance

 Feeding and Watering

-- Apply nitrogen-rich fertiliser in early spring.
+- Apply a nitrogen-rich fertiliser such as fish, blood, and bone or chicken manure pellets in early spring.

 Common Issues and How to Prevent Them

-Mildew and Frost Resistance
+Disease and Frost Resistance

 Pest Control